 I’m washing my Longchamp le pliage tote in the washer today.
 I’ve had it for 3 or 4 years and haven’t cleaned it at all.
-It’s looking a little worse for wear so I thought it would be a good guinea pig for anyone who was wondering what would happen if you popped it in the washing machine.
-Check out the video to find out!
+It’s looking a little worse for wear so I thought Continue reading “Throwing My Longchamp In The Washing Machine”

 For some people minimalism comes naturally.
 They easily remember to remove what is not needed, used or loved and their space is always organized in a way that thoughtfully showcases only their most precious possessions.
 They also don’t keep bringing clutter into the house.